thecodersguilduk/tcg_site/site/blog/software-testing-is-more-than-a-job-its-a-community.md

 I now have my own blog at The Big Test Theory where I share my thoughts, occasional poetry, and my Periodic Table of Testing, which is a visual heuristic showing the breadth of the testing universe.

-You can [follow me on Twitter here @CricketRulz](https://twitter.com/CricketRulz) and you can also [connect with me on LinkedIn as well](https://www.linkedin.com/in/adystokes/).
+You can [follow Ady on Twitter here @CricketRulz](https://twitter.com/CricketRulz) and you can also [connect with him on LinkedIn as well](https://www.linkedin.com/in/adystokes/).

 ***To be the first to know about the latest opportunities to take advantage of free digital skills training, like the bootcamps Ady is currently teaching, as well as apprenticeship and employment opportunities all across the UK, [don't hesitate to get in touch with a member of our team today](https://thecodersguild.org.uk/contact-us/).***